 Minnesota is a no-fault divorce state – meaning that divorcing parties need not prove that their spouse was unfaithful, engaged in domestic abuse, abandoned a spouse, or otherwise caused a failure of the marriage relationship.
 A married couple does not have to prove that one party was at fault or did something that specifically caused the breakdown of the marriage relationship.
 However, there are decisions that need to be made regarding various aspects of divorce.
-These issues are most commonly as follows:

 - Equitable Division of Marital Assets and Debts: The assets may subject to division in a divorce case may include real property such as houses, vacation cabins and land, household items like furniture and electronic equipment, retirement and bank accounts, small businesses, and other personal property including jewelry, antiques and vehicles (including cars, recreational vehicles, boats and motorcycles).
 Marital debts may include mortgages, loans of many types and credit cards.
 The assets and debts of a marriage typically must be valued and divided in a manner that is fair and equitable to both parties.